A Dog Is Not a Baby. Or It Is.

 waiting to be pushed outside this house of lines.

 Inside a carriage is a house of yesterdays

 Ride the carriage of yesterday with your terrier

 into my house of now.

 A dog is not a baby.

-Sage Graduate Fellow of Cornell University (MFA) and Professor of English and Creative Writing at Lock Haven University, Marjorie Maddox has published eleven collections of poetry, the short story collection What She Was Saying (Fomite Press), and over 500 stories, essays, and poems in journals and anthologies.
-Co-editor of Common Wealth: Contemporary Poets on Pennsylvania (Penn State Press), she also has published four children’s books.
+Marjorie Maddox is a Sage Graduate Fellow of Cornell University (MFA) and Professor of English and Creative Writing at Lock Haven University.
+She has published eleven collections of poetry, the short story collection What She Was Saying (Fomite Press), and over 500 stories, essays, and poems in journals and anthologies.
+Co-editor of Common Wealth: Contemporary Poets on Pennsylvania (Penn State Press), she has also published four children’s books.
 For more information, please see www.marjoriemaddox.com